atias007/Planar/README.md

    ```PowerShell
    docker exec -it planar-service sh
    ```
-3. Run the Planae CLI by running the command below
+3. Run the Planar CLI by running the command below

    ```PowerShell
    planar-cli